AnnieEfosi/GitNotes/MyGitNotes.md

 - Create new directory - mkdir
 - Change directories - cd
 - Remove files and directories - rm
-- Print Working directory (find out what you are woring on) - pwd
+- Print Working directory (find out what you are working on) - pwd

 3. Cloning a repo